sleak-lbl/weekly-emails/items/nug.md

-### Join Us for the NUG Meeting, this Thursday 16 December, 11am PT
+### Join Us for the NUG Meeting, this Thursday 17 February, 11am PT

 The NUG monthly meeting is a forum where NERSC and its users can celebrate successes, discuss difficulties and learn from each other.

-Our September meeting is **this Thursday, 16 December, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
-Our topic-of-the-month is **Preparing for AY22**.
-The NERSC 2021 Allocation Year (AY21) ends at 7 am Pacific Time on Wednesday, January 19, 2022.
-Cori and Perlmutter will be unavailable from 7 am to 8 pm on that day, and AY22 will begin.
-Today Helen He from NERSC's User Engagement Group will join us to walk through what you need to know for the AY transition.
+Our September meeting is **this Thursday, 17 February, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
+Our topic-of-the-month is tentatively **How to use and contribute to NERSC documentation for users**.
+NERSC's user-facing documentation at docs.nersc.gov is generated from Markdown-formatted text documents in a public Git repository, that you can proposed edits to.
+In this talk we will give an overview of what you find in NERSC user docs, and how you can contribute.

 Our agenda for December is:

 - **Win-of-the-month:** open discussion for attendees to tell of some